Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ## Overview

 This is a step by step tutorial using our **custom Unity3D project templates** to create an **asset bundle** that can be used by the **ARpoise** or **AR-vos** AR apps.
 (Assets include 3D models, sounds, images etc. that make up your AR experience or "layer.")
-- The tutorial shows how to create an asset bundle for Android, on a Windows 10 PC.
+- The tutorial shows how to create an asset bundle for **Android, on a Windows 10 PC.**
-- The process for creating an iOS asset bundle on a Mac is similar, and we indicate the differences.
+- The process for creating an **iOS asset bundle on a Mac** is similar, and we indicate the differences.
+- You will need both versions in order for your layer to work successfully on both Android and iOS.
+If you can't create both versions yourself, please ask Hidden Histories for help.

-**NOTE on building both version on a Mac:**
+**NOTE on building both versions on a Mac:**
 - On a Mac you might be able to create an asset bundle for Android as well.
 Windows PCs however do not seem to be able to create asset bundles for iOS.
-- The only way you can find out is to:
+- If you want to do this, please follow this procedure:
-  - Build your iOS asset bundle on a Mac and upload it to your poiPOIse account.
+  - Build your iOS asset bundle on a Mac and upload it to your porPOIse account.
   - Successfully get it to work in the ARpoise app on an iPhone or iPad.
-  - Then build the Android asset bundle, upload it to your poiPOIse account and try it out on an Android smartphone.
+  - Then build the Android asset bundle, upload it to your porPOIse account and try it out on an Android smartphone.
 - If you want the script or more technical details behind the asset bundle feature, see the [ARpoise version of this tutorial](https://github.com/ARPOISE/ARpoise/blob/master/documentation/CreatingAssetBundles.md).

 **Please ask Hidden Histories for help if:**
-- You can do all your testing on one platform, but when it is finished, you'll need to have a version of your AssetBundle created for the other platform as well.
+- You have successfully gotten your asset bundle to work on one platform, but need a version created for the other platform as well.
 - If you have a Mac+Android, or a WindowsPC+iPhone, or are using a Linux PC,

 .

-**This tutorial assumes you are familiar with the Unity Editor and can already create assets in Unity!**
+**NOTE: This tutorial assumes you are familiar with the Unity Editor and can already create assets in Unity!**

 If you are unfamiliar with Unity, please go to the:
 - [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation) **"How to create your own AR artworks"** section and go through Professor Rhonda's slide deck and Corinne's videos first.